vanetix/grunt-asset-revisions/Readme.md

 # grunt-asset-revisions [![Build Status](https://travis-ci.org/vanetix/grunt-asset-revisions.png)](https://travis-ci.org/vanetix/grunt-asset-revisions)
 ***Only works with grunt >= 0.4.0***

-A grunt task for including a file within another file (think php includes). *Circular* imports will break the recursive strategy.
+A grunt plugin for versioning assets.

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-asset-revisions`
+Install this grunt plugin next to your project's `Gruntfile.js` with `npm install grunt-asset-revisions`.

 Then add this line to your project's `grunt.js` gruntfile: